syan212/CryptoPyX/README.rst

 Install from PyPI
 -----------------

-This package suports Python 3.10 and above
+This package supports Python 3.10 and above

 .. code-block:: shell

    pip install cryptopyx

-| See below for platform compability and more information
+| See below for platform compatibility and more information
 | Or get the source code from github and build from source.
 | See Building From Source below for more information.

-Wheel Compability
+Wheel Compatibility
 -----------------

 The package provides pre-compiled wheels for the following platforms tags: